QualitySushi/osrs-simulator/README.md

 ScapeLab DPS Calculator

-A comprehensive damage-per-second calculator for Old School RuneScape with accurate combat formulas, equipment comparison, and boss statistics.
+A comprehensive damage-per-second calculator for Old School RuneScape with accurate combat formulas, equipment comparison, and npc statistics.

 Overview

     If you encounter a bug or have a suggestion, submit it from the [Report Bug](/report-bug) page.
 Reports are automatically converted into GitHub issues via a workflow.
 The ScapeLab DPS Calculator is a powerful tool for Old School RuneScape players to optimize their combat gear and strategies.
-By accurately implementing the game's combat formulas, this calculator helps players compare different equipment setups, account for special effects, and calculate expected damage against various bosses.
+By accurately implementing the game's combat formulas, this calculator helps players compare different equipment setups, account for special effects, and calculate expected damage against various npcs.
 Key Features

-    All Combat Styles: Full support for Melee, Ranged, and Magic calculations Equipment Database: Comprehensive database of in-game items with their stats and effects Boss Encyclopedia: Detailed information for all bosses including their defensive stats and weaknesses Special Effects: Support for passive effects, set effects, and monster-specific bonuses Defense Reduction: Calculate the impact of defense-lowering special attacks
+    All Combat Styles: Full support for Melee, Ranged, and Magic calculations Equipment Database: Comprehensive database of in-game items with their stats and effects Npc Encyclopedia: Detailed information for all npcs including their defensive stats and weaknesses Special Effects: Support for passive effects, set effects, and monster-specific bonuses Defense Reduction: Calculate the impact of defense-lowering special attacks
     Visualizations: Save loadouts and view DPS, max hit and hit chance graphs